Jucko13/ScreenResizer/README.md

 - Preview of the saved profiles on mouse-over.

 # How to use
 The screenshot below has numbers on certain parts of the program.
-Here is a explanation of every part:
+Here is an explanation of every part:
 ![Main Program Image](images/StepByStep.png)

 1. Click this button to scan all attached monitors and their resolution modes.
 This might take a while on high-end multiple monitor setups.
 2. A refresh button for the visual representation of the displays.
-Use this if you changed the a display resolution setting with a different program.
+Use this if you changed a display setting with a different program.
 3. Select a display you want to change.
 You can select from the dropdown menu or by clicking on the squares with a number in it.
 The 'P' stands for Primary Monitor.
 4. A tool to help you set the correct display settings for the selected display.
 Is only needed when creating a profile.
 5. If all your displays are at their correct settings, use this button to save the current setup.